Arthur Cates: Life

 The son of James Cates by his wife Susan, daughter of John Rose, he was born at 38 Alfred Street, Bedford Square, London.
 After education at King's College School he entered as pupil the office of Sydney Smirke, in 1846.
 Cates's executed works were not numerous; but in 1870 he succeeded Sir James Pennethorne as architect to the land revenues of the crown under the Commissioners of Woods and Forests.
 He then controlled the architecture of the Crown Estate in London.

 Cates, who joined the Architectural Association in 1847, became an associate of the Royal Institute of British Architects (RIBA) in 1856, a fellow in 1874, and a member of the council in 1879; he served as vice-president from 1888 to 1892.
 Architectural education was one of his concerns, and he long controlled the RIBA examination system.
 From 1882 to 1896 he was chairman of its board of examiners, and preliminary, intermediate, and final examinations were brought in.
 He was also a fellow of the Surveyors' Institution.

 From 1859 to 1892 Cates acted as hon. secretary of the Architectural Publication Society.
-When in 1894 the tribunal of appeal under the London Building Act was appointed, he was elected the first chairman, and was re-elected in 1900 for a further term of five years.
+When in 1894 the tribunal of appeal under the London Building Act 1894 (57 & 58 Vict. c. ccxiii) was appointed, he was elected the first chairman, and was re-elected in 1900 for a further term of five years.

 Cates died at his residence, 12 York Terrace, Regent's Park, on 15 May 1901, and was buried at Woking.